 Joan Baez's cover of The Night They Drove Old Dixie Down by The Band has a number of Mondregreens, as she learned the song by listening to the recording repeatedly rather than through a lyrics sheet.
-Notable ones are singing "So much cavalry" instead of "Stoneman's cavalry," and "I took a train to Richmond that fell" in place of "by May the tenth, Richmond had fell."
-Most of the changes are minor, and none hurt the power of the song at all.
+Notable ones are singing "So much cavalry" instead of "Stonewall's cavalry," and "I took a train to Richmond that fell" in place of "by May the tenth, Richmond had fell."
+Reactions are mixed as to whether this ruins the song or not.

 The Bangles included a cover of "Sweet and Tender Romance" on their 2011 album Sweetheart of the Sun.
 Despite having found no official lyrics.
 Susanna Hoffs remarked, "We listened to the McKinley Sisters' recording over and over again, and could decode most of the words, but in the end we guessed a bit!
 What you hear on the record is actually our "scratch" vocals, and in fact Vicki and I are singing different words!"

 "Slow Uncle Walter/The fire engine guy" ("Smoke on the water/A fire in the sky", Smoke on the Water by Deep Purple).
 The Barenaked Ladies pay homage to this Mondegreen in their song "The Night I Fell Asleep At The Wheel":

 Rubberneck traffic and passers-by/ And Slow Motion Walter the fire engine guy / Stand around with their mouths open wide...